bootstrap-vue/bootstrap-vue/src/components/form-input/README.md

 Instead of using `datetime`, since support should be deprecated, use `date` and `time` as two separate inputs.
-- For date and time style input, where supported, the displayed value in the GUI may be different than what is returned by it's value.
+- For date and time style input, where supported, the displayed value in the GUI may be different than what is returned by its value.
 - Regardless of input type, the value is **always** returned as a string representation.
 Use `v-model.number` to convert a numeric-like input's value to a native JavaSript number.
 Use `v-model.trim` to remove leading and trailing whitespace from user supplied input.
 - `v-model.lazy` is not supported by `<b-form-input>` (nor any custom component).